 What training will be available?

-- Breastfeeding Management (BFM), which has only been previously offered as an in-person training.
-The training consists of 5 parts and can be completed at your own pace.
+- Breastfeeding Management (BFM)- Coming in February 2017!
+Self-paced training consists of 5 parts and can be completed at your own pace.
 Continuing education (CE) will be offered.

-DSHS Live breastfeeding trainings listed below are currently available in six Texas locations each year:
+DSHS Live breastfeeding training listed below are currently available in six Texas locations each year: